djfdyuruiry/ts-lambda-api/README.md

 # typescript-lambda-api

 Build REST API's using Typescript & AWS Lambda.

-Features:
+Framework Features:

 - Decorator based routing for API controllers and endpoint methods
+- Decorator based parameter binding for endpoint methods (from body, path & query parameters and headers)
+- Built in support for applying JSON patch operations
 - API controller dependency injection using [InversifyJS](https://github.com/inversify/InversifyJS)

-This project is built on top of the wonderful [lambda-api](https://github.com/jeremydaly/lambda-api) npm package.
+This project is built on top of the wonderful [lambda-api](https://github.com/jeremydaly/lambda-api) framework.

 ---